-The Boehringer Ingelheim Fonds awards PhD fellowships to outstanding junior scientists who wish to pursue an ambitious project of approximately 3 years.
-Fellowship is offered to European citizens working in Europe or overseas, and to non-European citizens pursuing their PhD project in Europe.
+The Boehringer Ingelheim Fonds is providing PhD fellowships to outstanding junior scientists who wish to pursue an ambitious project of approximately 3 years in Germany.

 These PhD fellowships are provided to promote basic research in biomedicine by providing the best young, up-and-coming scientists with comprehensive support during their PhD phase.

 Amazing opportunity for students.

 The Boehringer Ingelheim Fonds (BIF) supports up-and-coming junior scientists whose research projects experimentally elucidate the basic phenomena of human life and organize two International Titisee Conferences per year.